Vanilla-OS/apx/README.md

-  [subsystem] Work with the specified subsystem, accessing the package manager and environment. completion  Generate the autocompletion script for the specified shell help        Help about any command pkgmanagers Work with the package managers that are available in Apx. stacks      Work with the stacks that are available in Apx. subsystems  subsystems
+  [subsystem] Work with the specified subsystem, accessing the package manager and environment. completion  Generate the autocompletion script for the specified shell help        Help about any command pkgmanagers Work with the package managers that are available in apx. stacks      Work with the stacks that are available in apx. subsystems  Work with the subsystems that are available in apx.

 Flags:
   -h, --help      help for apx